-Datasets are listed in Data Library.
-Clicking on a Dataset opens Preview Panel for that Dataset where you can see various properties related to Datasets, its Batches and Views.
+Datasets are listed in Data Library under their respective project.
+Clicking on a Dataset opens the Preview Panel for that Dataset where you can see various properties related to Datasets, its Batches and Views.

 All columns in a Dataset have well defined data type namely Numeric, Date or Text.
 Mammoth respects the data types when it is available (from Databases, API etc.).
 For CSV and Excel files, Mammoth infers the types after analysing the uploaded file.
 This inference may not be correct at times and Mammoth may need your feedback to make corrections.
 Mammoth would prompt you for your inputs whenever such need arises.

 Let us visit each of the above ideas in some detail.